-Most of the commercially packed foods Lanka include nutritional in Sri information on its label.
+Most of the commercially packed foods in Sri Lanka include nutritional information on its label.
 However, the snacks prepared in ordinary food corners lack nutritional information.
-People are unaware of the calorie density of these Long-term snacks thev consume. consumption of unbalanced and caloriedense snacks lead to the development of NCDs.
+People are unaware of the calorie density of these snacks they consume.
+Long-term consumption of unbalanced and calorie-dense snacks lead to the development of NCDs.
 However, there are no reported studies that have been done in Sri Lanka regarding the nutritional composition of popular snacks available in local food outlets.
-Presence of such information would help the consumer to choose their snacks according to their calorie preference and the health condition.
-Therefore. this study focused on identifying the energy and macronutrient composition of popular snacks available at the food outlets in Sri Lanka.
+Presence of information would help such the choose their consumer to snacks according to their calorie preference and the health condition.
+Therefore, this study focused on identifying the energy and macronutrient composition of popular snacks available at the food outlets in Sri Lanka.